pfgithub/plcngine/notes.md

   the chunk. the client acknowledges which operations it has received.

 also operations can be extremely simple because we're not doing text

+entities: position, size

+and then an imgui inspector panel to configure stuff about the entity, can use a common data format to make it easy to do collaborative editing with